Net Worth

 In 2000, Irvine invested in two pubs, The Cocoon and O’Neill’s in Dublin, Ireland, through a company called Calview Investments.
 It was during that year that his then-best friend, business partner, and owner of Calview Investments, John Foley, approached Irvine for loans.
 Foley was struggling to keep both pubs going and asked Irvine for an initial €317,000 ($371,150) to help cover costs.

 At first, Irvine gave the money without requiring any security, believing Foley would repay him.
-However, even when it became clear that the bar businesses were insolvent, Irvine continued lending Foley money.
+However, even after it became clear that the bar businesses were insolvent, Irvine continued to lend Foley money.
 Irvine thought that Cocoon, in particular, would be a viable venture if it were run properly.

 However, by 2002, the total amount of unsecured loans from Irvine to Calview Investments had reached over €1 million ($1.2 million).
 In exchange for the unpaid loans, Irvine accepted a 50% share in Calview Investments, becoming a formal shareholder.
 It was at this point that Irvine had an agreement drawn up with strict clauses on Foley’s use of company funds.
-The clauses barred Foley from making payments on Calview’s behalf without prior approval from Irvine.
-However, despite these restrictions, Foley continued using company money for personal use.
+The clauses barred Foley from making payments on Calview’s behalf without Irvine’s prior approval.
+Despite these restrictions, Foley continued to use company funds for personal use.

 Unfair Dismissal Claim